 The Dog Adoption Process

-Congratulations!
-You have found your new dog.
+Congratulations, you have found your new dog!
 Now it's time for the formalities.
 Most organizations require an application before you can adopt.
 This is to prevent pets from ending up in the wrong hands.
 While it may seem like an interrogation, these groups have policies in place for a reason.
 Fortunately, most people have no trouble getting approved.
-Some groups require a waiting period before taking your new dog home, possibly due to a medical procedure that was done.
-Some dogs can have a waiting list, so ask questions up front.
+Some groups require a waiting period before taking your new dog home, possibly due to local stray animal laws or because of a medical procedure that was done.
+Some dogs will even have a waiting list, so ask questions upfront.

 Find out what the adoption fee includes (vaccines, spay/neuter, etc).
 Before signing the contract, learn what is expected of you and what the group will do to assist you.
 If the dog is too young to be spayed or neutered, the contract will require you to have this done in the future.
+Ask what is known about the dog's history and what health issues, if any, were noted while the dog was in their care.
 Also, find out what happens if you cannot keep the dog.
-Most organizations ask that you return the dog to them if you can no longer care for it (not give it away to someone else).
-Find out what is known about the dog's history and what health issues, if any, were noted while the dog was in their care.
+Most organizations ask that you return the dog to them if you can no longer care for it and not give it away to someone else.

 Prepare yourself and know what to expect after your adopted dog comes home.
 In the beginning, your dog will be adjusting to his new environment.
 Sights, sounds, and smells will be unique and maybe even a bit scary.
 Depending on your dog's background, the concept of life in a house may be completely foreign.
 Be patient and try to make your home a positive environment for your dog.
 You will need to separate him from other pets at first.